Golf Balls Ultimate Guide: How to Pick the Right Ball

 Golf balls have come a long way since the days of stuffing a top hat’s worth of goose feathers into a small leather pouch!

 Prior to the Titleist Pro V1 being launched in 2000, there were essentially two types of ball.
-Tour players and elite amateurs would most likely use a three-piece wound ball probably with a balata cover.
+Tour players and elite amateurs would probably use a three-piece wound ball with a balata cover.

 Everyone else tended to use a two-piece ball.
 This would have been due to two main reasons: cost and performance.
 The balata cover on the most expensive balls would damage easily if the ball was not struck correctly.
 These types of balls offered the best feel and performance for the most accomplished players.